bshuler/pyweek_30_castaway/README.txt

 3) Move into the game's directory and run main.py with "python main.py"

 How to run on MacOS by running the non-packaged version:
-Requires Python 3.7 or higher and ursina.
+Requires Python 3.10 or higher and ursina.
+(Tested Python 3.10.17)

 1) Install the most recent version of ursina with "pip install ursina"
 2) Clone or download the game's repo with "git clone https://github.com/bshuler/pyweek_30_castaway.git --depth=1"